-A New Avenue partner architect designed a one-bedroom, one-bath ADU that would be attached to the existing garage.
+A New Avenue partner designer created a one-bedroom, one-bath ADU that would be attached to the existing garage.
 The ADU also includes a charming porch, a kitchen that opens into the living area, and washer/dryer connections, making it an ideal rental home.

 Mr. Schumacher also wanted the ADU to be a place for his family to use in the future.
 He calls it “a family resource,” saying, “It’ll be available should one of my kids need it in the future.”
 For the near future, he says, “it’ll be available to help reduce the housing shortage in the SF Bay Area.”
 He hopes to rent to teachers who might need affordable housing in the area.
 He’s reaching out to local Parent-Teacher Organizations and schools to see if there’s a teacher who needs it.